emuoh/PortablFireAlarmSystem/EN_README.md

 4. Select the package you want to install and click "Add"

-5. Select "Manage" for the project you want to install from the ALCOM startup screen
+5. Select "Manage" for the project you want to install from the ALCOM startup screen.

-6. Search for "emuoh" in the "package management" search bar and check the package you want to install
+6. Search for "emuoh" in the "package management" search bar and check the package you want to install.

 7. Select "Install Selected" to install the package.